allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 In addition, I’ve decided to not test all the possible combinations of machine families, disk types and configuration options to save time.
 I will try to stick with the most promising choices and omit testing not well-promising configurations.

-## Hypothesis testing: physical resources are under-utilized
+## Hypothesis testing: physical resources are underutilized

 In our initial configuration we used following type of worker machines: